tajdeluca/portfolio/content/about-me/index.md

 Yes, but only if it were as sparse as possible.
 Quite enjoying not getting ill regularly and not commuting!

 #### Would I work in London?
 Yes, absolutely!
 This has the caveat of a mostly work-from-home environment though, even post-pandemic.
-4 hours a day of commuting just seems like a waste of life to me...
+I should note that this means 3 days in the office, 2 days out of it.
+I think this would apply anywhere I go now really.